-Yandex Cloud Security Architect plata u Moscow Metro Area | RUB 4.21M-RUB 10.14M+ | Levels.fyi
+Yandex Cloud Security Architect Plata u Moscow Metro Area | RUB 4.21M-RUB 10.14M+ | Levels.fyi

-Cloud Security Architect naknada in Moscow Metro Area u Yandex kreće se od RUB 4.21M year za G16 do RUB 10.14M year za G18.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Cloud Security Architect kompenzacija in Moscow Metro Area u Yandex kreće se od RUB 4.21M po year za G16 do RUB 10.14M po year za G18.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa